blowfishpro/B9-Aerospace/README.md

 Payload fairings that automatically resize.

-You can reshape and tweak them in the VAB, and use it to make custom inter-stage fairings as well. [forum](http://forum.kerbalspaceprogram.com/threads/39512)
+You can reshape and tweak them in the VAB, and use it to make custom inter-stage fairings as well. [forum](http://forum.kerbalspaceprogram.com/index.php?showtopic=36371)

-## Procedural Wings

-Wings and control surfaces you can scale and reshape in the VAB/SPH.

-Give your plane the wings you imaged, or make the winglets on your rocket just right. [forum](http://forum.kerbalspaceprogram.com/threads/29862)

 ## Protractor Continued

-A classic mod that does one thing and does it right - calculates the optimum departure angles for your interplanetary transfers. [forums](http://forum.kerbalspaceprogram.com/threads/83173)
+A classic mod that does one thing and does it right - calculates the optimum departure angles for your interplanetary transfers. [forums](http://forum.kerbalspaceprogram.com/index.php?showtopic=75115)

-## Raster Prop Monitor

-Impressive Multi-function displays for IVA cockpit views.

-Makes IVA-only piloting possible.
-Supports many major mods as well as Squad and B9 cockpits. [forum](http://forum.kerbalspaceprogram.com/threads/57603)